Edmontosaurus: Soft tissue

 Multiple specimens of Edmontosaurus annectens have been found with preserved skin impressions.
 Several have been well-publicized, such as the "Trachodon mummy" of the early 20th century, and the specimen nicknamed "Dakota", the latter apparently including remnant organic compounds from the skin.
 Because of these finds, the scalation of Edmontosaurus annectens is known for most areas of the body.
-Skin impressions are less well known for E. regalis, but some well-preserved examples have been studied, including one which preserves a soft tissue crest or wattle on the head.
-It is unknown whether such a crest was present on E. annectens, and whether it was an indicator of sexual dimorphism.
+Skin impressions are less well known for E. regalis; a mummified specimen (UALVP 53722) from the Wapiti Formation which preserves a soft tissue cranial crest or wattle on the head has been referred to E. regalis by Phil R. Bell and colleagues in 2014, but a re-examination by Henry Sharpe and colleagues in 2025 suggested that this specimen cannot be confidently referred to any known species of Edmontosaurus, and thus it probably represents a distinct taxon belonging to the Edmontosaurini, leading to a tentative assignment to as E. sp.

 A preserved rhamphotheca present in the E. annectens specimen LACM 23502, housed in the Los Angeles County Museum, indicates the beak of Edmontosaurus was more hook-shaped and extensive than many illustrations in scientific and public media have previously depicted.
 Whether or not the specimen in question preserved the true rhamphotheca or just a cast of the inner structure attached to the bone is not known at present.